Joel Nash: Storylines

 Joel and Natalie take over the park when Travis and Rebecca move to Canada, and they take over the care of Justine Welles (Bree Desborough) and Peta Janossi (Aleetza Wood).
 David returns after fleeing jail, looking for the stolen money.
 Ironically, Joel saves his life when he nearly falls to his death.
 David then hits Joel with a rock and makes a bogus assault claim, but these allegations are dismissed.
 Joel then uncovers Jesse McGregor's (Ben Unwin) involvement in a stole car racket.
 A high speed chase ensues and a big car accident happens.
 Jesse pulls Joel from the wreck of his car and handcuffs Mick.
 Joel agrees to let Jesse go after threatening to shoot him.
 He and Natalie then find themselves caring for Jesse's daughter Rachel, while Jesse flees town.

 Natalie falls pregnant, and rumours begin circulating that Joel isn't the father because of his earlier problems.
 Joel defends her vigorously until he learns the rumours were true: Natalie has indeed been having an affair with an old friend, Glen Tanner (Craig Elliot), on a trip to see her mother in Queensland.
 The couple try to move past it, but during an attempted reconciliation dinner, Natalie feels the baby kick and Joel reacts badly.
 Natalie decides Joel will never accept her or the baby and moves to Queensland with Rachel.
 Soon after, Tom leaves, and Joel's relationship with Gypsy hits an all-time low.

 After the Caravan park is sold, Joel and Gypsy move into his old family home, which Travis still owns and where Vinnie is living.
 Relations between Joel and Gypsy worsen due to his mistrust of her relationship with Harry Reynolds (Justin Melvey), which proves correct when the pair begin dating.
 Joel starts seeing Judith Ackroyd (Anna Hruby) and decides to move in with her to give Gypsy some space.
 Things seem to be going well between them until Judith suggests having a child together.
 He is against the idea, as they are not married, and is further upset when Judith offers to bring up the baby.
-During a mudslide that destroys several homes, Joel is on hand to rescue Alf's wife Ailsa (Judy Nunn) and their son Duncan (Brendan McKensy), together with Shauna Bradley (Kylie Watson) and Jade Sutherland who are trapped inside.
+During a mudslide that destroys several homes, Joel is on hand to rescue Alf's wife Ailsa (Judy Nunn) and their son Duncan (Brendan McKensy), together with Shauna Bradley (Kylie Watson) and Jade Sutherland (Kate Garven) who are trapped inside.
 Joel's leg is crushed and he is hospitalised.
 Natalie returns and offers to care for him in Queensland, but Joel rejects her offer and agrees to stay with Judith.
 Judith collects Joel from hospital and drives him to see Natalie, knowing it is her he wants to be with.
 They reconcile and move to Queensland where a year and a half later, they are joined by Will, Gypsy and their newborn daughter Lily.